walinejs/waline/docs/src/en/reference/client/file.md

   This file is for using Waline comments in component mode in a Vue project, 18.28 KB Gzip size

-- `dist/comment.umd.js`: Waline's comment count module, UMD format, < 1KB Gzip size
+- `dist/comment.js`: Waline's comment count module, ESM format, < 1KB Gzip size

-  This file is used for CDN ingestion, when only the number of page comments is required
+  This file is used for CDN import, when only the number of page comments is required

-- `dist/pageview.umd.js`: Waline's pageview module, UMD format, < 1KB Gzip size
+- `dist/pageview.js`: Waline's pageview module, ESM format, < 1KB Gzip size

-  This file is used for CDN ingestion, when only page views are required
+  This file is used for CDN import, when only page views are required

 ## Module exports